saurabh2816/mittens/README.md

 # Mittens - Posting Your Meows (tweets)
-## MEAN stack application to create a simple social media feed like twitter
+MEAN stack application to create a simple social media feed like twitter

 ### Live: [Mittens](https://mittens-meow.herokuapp.com/ "Mittens")

-meow = tweets <br/>

 ## Register or use the test login